What is AEPS and Why is it Important for You?

 What is AEPS?
 A Simple Explanation

-The Big Benefits of AEPS for Everyone
+The Significant Benefits of AEPS for Everyone

 - Simple to Use: You only need your Aadhaar number and your biometric (fingerprint or iris) to complete a transaction.
 It is much simpler than filling out forms or carrying many cards.